Register your interest in the Irish Internship Programme here.

 - Detail why you would be a good fit for the internship placement and organization, what you hope to learn in the role, and why you are interested in an international professional / research experience in Dublin.

-- Applications for most positions open in late July / early August and close Sunday, September 25, 2022.
+- Applications for most positions open in late late August / early September and close Sunday 15 October 2023.

-- A short first round interview for most positions will take place on campus with the Internship Programme Manager Maggie Arriola during the week of October 10th.
-All subsequent interviews will be arranged and conducted by the host organizations virtually.
+- A short first round interview for most positions will take place on campus with Maggie Arriola, assistant director for internships and research at the Dublin Global Gateway, during the week of 30 October 2023.
+All second and third round interviews will be arranged and conducted by the host organizations virtually.

 - PLEASE NOTE: New internship positions can be posted later in the fall semester and even into the spring semester.
 Favorite the Dublin Global Gateway page on Handshake to receive notifications as new positions are posted.
-Interviews for these positions will be conducted exclusively via Zoom.
+Interviews for these positions will be conducted virtually.

-- Applications for independent research proposals open in the fall and are assessed on a rolling basis through the spring semester.
+- Applications for independent research projects and proposals (funded by the Dublin Global Gateway, Keough-Naughton Institute for Irish Studies, or scholarship summer enrichent funding) open in the fall and are assessed on a rolling basis through the spring semester.

 - The application process for the Naughton Fellowship REU Programme is distinct.
 Applications are collected via the Notre Dame Graduate School portal and assessed by the Naughton Fellowships Committee.
-REU applications open on October 3, 2022, and close on January 31, 2023.
+REU applications open in August, and close on 15 December 2023.
 You can find out more about the REU application process here.

 Register your interest in the Irish Internship Programme by filling out this form with your name, your major, and your area of interest for summer internship or research opportunities.